 After you create a petition

-After you create your petition the Public Petitions team review it to make sure it meets the Parliament’s rules and is clear.
+After you create your petition the Citizen Participation and Public Petitions team review it to make sure it meets the Parliament’s rules and is clear.
 They will get in touch with you and give you advice on your petition.
 If your petition does not meet the Parliament’s rules, they will explain why.